- Michael Wesseler

 Cloud ERP and RISE may no longer be the shiny new toy it once was, but do not expect SAP to be quiet on this front at Sapphire.
 SAP will continue to position Cloud ERP and RISE as the necessary foundation for AI-enabled transformation, with messaging around the importance of clean core and the urgency of accelerating customer roadmaps.

-• New SAP customer – SAP will likely steer you toward a public cloud construct, particularly if you are a mid-sized organization.
+- New SAP customer – SAP will likely steer you toward a public cloud construct, particularly if you are a mid-sized organization.
+Take time at Sapphire to investigate what that model means for your long-term flexibility and cost structure.

 4. Services and Support

 SAP is expanding its influence and revenue opportunity across the full migration lifecycle at exactly the moment customers are most vulnerable.
-Do not take SAP’s restructured services and expanded role at face value.
+Do not take SAP’s restructured services, support portfolio and expanded role in migration delivery at face value.
 Scrutinize what SAP is offering, what accountability comes with it, and how it interacts with your existing SI and managed services relationships.
+Challenge them on their experience and track record before giving them a larger seat at the table in your transformation program.

 Challenge SAP to Deliver on “The Beginning of Better”

-SAP has dubbed this year’s Sapphire “the beginning of better,” which does not exactly inspire confidence.
-Customers should hold SAP accountable to demonstrating what “better” actually looks like in practice.
+SAP has dubbed this year’s Sapphire “the beginning of better,” which does not exactly inspire confidence as it acknowledges that improvements still need to be made and that the journey is far from complete.
+Customers would be wise to take them at their word on that and hold SAP accountable to demonstrating what “better” actually looks like in practice, on a timeline that works for their business and not just SAP’s.

 Use Sapphire to demand specifics on: